Scrape configuration using Kubernetes

 4. Job configuration

 Any settings made by an earlier configuration are overwritten by a later configuration.
-For example, the default scrape interval as set in the default global scrape configuration is ten seconds (10s).
+For example, the default scrape interval as set in the default global scrape configuration is 10 seconds (10s).
 You can override this interval by setting a scrape configuration, adding an annotation to a Kubernetes object, or adding a job configuration.

 Global scrape configuration